qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 In the :guilabel:`Composition` you can set the field :guilabel:`Orientation` and select `Landscape` or `Portrait`.
 We want to set the orientation dynamically using an expression depending on the region geometry.
-Press the |mIconDataDefine| button of field :guilabel:`Orientation`, select :menuselection:`Edit...` so the :guilabel:`Expression string builder` dialog opens.
+Press the |dataDefined| button of field :guilabel:`Orientation`, select :menuselection:`Edit...` so the :guilabel:`Expression string builder` dialog opens.
 Enter the following expression: